 While seeing these events unfold on television is quite dramatic, it’s also important to get some perspective.
 Of course, we’re all a bit or a lot scared right now.
-But the actual odds of being a victim of a mass shooting are incredibly small.
+But the odds of being a mass shooting victim are incredibly small.
 You are actually more likely to drown or choke on food.

 Of course, that is no consolation to the survivors and their loved ones, but it’s important to keep this in mind.

 Having said that, we are still upset by all of this.

 Here are seven practical and proven tips to help you and your loved ones get through these difficult times:

 Simply do an honest inventory of any signs and symptoms that you are noticing about yourself that tells you that you’re impacted.
 It could be anything: losing sleep, increased hyper-vigilance, withdrawal from family, friends, and colleagues, over-eating, not eating enough, pervasive feelings of anxiety and sadness.
 If you have recently suffered an unrelated but traumatic loss, such as the death of a loved one, are new to a community, or recently had a medical problem, it may be helpful to seek out additional support.
 Again, all of these are normal signs that you are simply human.
 So, again, don’t label yourself as crazy.
 You’re not.